 Political science also offers students preparation that can help them in a wide range of endeavors.
 Some of our students move on to law school and graduate studies seek employment in government, political groups and campaigns, the mass media, non-profit organizations and business.
 We teach our students how to think, write, read and speak in ways that they can apply to a variety of careers and that will help them become more interested, engaged and capable citizens.

 The faculty comes from top flight graduate schools, are nationally recognized in their fields, and continue to research and publish while teaching introductory and advanced courses.
 They bring the cutting edge of research into the classroom.
-Most emphasize a historical/institutional perspective on politics.

 After graduation, students pursue a wide range of careers in the public, non-profit, and private sectors.
 In addition, some students go to graduate school and law school.
 Our top students are highly competitive and do very well.